eftomi/SheetDefinedFunctionsInExcel/README.md

 ![Projectile model](/images/projectile2.png)

-As it can be seen in the picture above, we used absolute references for module range $A$2:$C$8 to simplify copying the formula from cell B2 to cells B3..B5.
+As it can be seen from the picture above, we used absolute references for module range $A$2:$C$8 to simplify copying the formula from cell B2 to cells B3..B5.
 Since we have module argument names (initial speed, initial angle ...) already nicely written in cells A2..A5, we used references to these cells as the third argument to ModuleInput() functions.
 Similarly, we took values from cells B2..B5 to be initial input values for our module.

 **In this way, we defined module "Projectile" with four input "slots" - in other words, cells B2 to B5 will take input parameters when the model will be used.
-This is important since the "body" of our model (formulas which calculate distance in altitude) should use these input values. **
+This is important since the body of our model (formulas which calculate distance in altitude) should use these input values. **

-### How to define module outputs
+### Module outputs

 For the outputs (result values) we use function ModuleOutput() - one function for a given output: